-Percentage of parents coming to Family conferences: 100% ing to Family conferences: 100% Percentage of parents coming to Family conferences: 99%
+Percentage of parents coming to Family conferences: 100% Percentage of parents coming to Family conferences: 99%

+Planned Actual Budgeted Actual Expenditures

-Planned Action/Service Actual Actions/Services Budgeted Expenditures Actual Expenditures Parent Involvement: - Conferences: Schedule family conferences. - Education: Research topics for parent education. - Communication: communication emails/letters.
-Translated into Spanish. - PowerSchool: Support parents in using PowerSchool. - Conferences: Scheduled, mandatory, bi-annual conferences with each family, with the first one occurring at the beginning of the school year to set goals.
-The last family conference of the year, for Juniors, is conducted by the College Counselor, to start preparing for their Senior year and application to college. - Education: Teachers again organized a Back-to-School night for parents to educate them about Montessori and how their students learn.
-The Faculty organized quarterly Parent Education Nights about such topics as Adolescent Mental Health, College Planning, Distance Learning, Use of Technology, Social/Emotional Learning, etc. The annual meeting to review the LCAP, and the Comprehensive School Safety Plan and Wellness was once again held in May. - Communication: Emailed and texted (via ParentSquare) regular communication emails/letters and translated them into Spanish.
+Action/Service Actions/Services Expenditures

+Parent Involvement: - Conferences: Schedule family conferences. - Education: Research topics for parent education. - Communication: communication emails/letters.
+Translated into Spanish. - PowerSchool: Support parents in using PowerSchool.
+Conferences: Scheduled, mandatory, bi-annual conferences with each family, with the first one occurring at the beginning of the school year to set goals.
+The last family conference of the year, for Juniors, is conducted by the College Counselor, to start preparing for their Senior year and application to college.
+Education: Teachers again organized a Back-to-School night for parents to educate them about Montessori and how their students learn.
+The Faculty organized quarterly Parent Education Nights about such topics as Adolescent Mental Health, College Planning, Distance Learning, Use of Technology, Social/Emotional Learning, etc. The annual meeting to review the LCAP, and the Comprehensive School Safety Plan and Wellness was once again held in May.
+Communication: Emailed and texted (via ParentSquare) regular communication emails/letters and translated them into Spanish.
 Also continued monthly newsletter from the Principal. \$0 Translation of Family Handbook: \$2500.00